Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-\textit{Acknowledgments.~---~}We wish to thank Rong Yu, Hai-Zhou Lu, Yuan Wan, Yin-Chen He, Yue Yu, Yiming Wang, Jiucai Wang and Chun-Jiong Huang for valuable discussions.
+\textit{Acknowledgments.~---~} We wish to thank Rong Yu, Hai-Zhou Lu, Yuan Wan, Yin-Chen He, Yue Yu, Yiming Wang, Jiucai Wang and Chun-Jiong Huang for their valuable discussions.
+X.-F. Zhang thank Heng Shen for his practical suggestions on the feasibility of the experiment proposals.
 C.L. thanks Rong Yu for hospitality inviting him to visit Renmin University of China where part of the work is done.
-This work is supported by the National Key Research and Development Program of China (Grants Nos.~2022YFA1403700, 2017YFA0304204, 2016YFA0300501 and 2016YFA0300504), the National Natural Science Foundation of China (Grants Nos.~11625416, 11474064, 11534001 and 11925402), and the Shanghai Municipal Government (Grants Nos.~19XD1400700 and 19JC1412702).
-X.-F.Z. acknowledges funding from the National Science Foundation of China under Grants No. 11804034, No. 11874094 and No.12047564, Fundamental Research Funds for the Central Universities Grant No. 2020CDJQY-Z003.
-Z.Y. thanks the supports of the seed fund for new staff of HKU (2201100367) and the open fund of the State Key Laboratory of Surface Physics , FDU (KF2021\_13).
-C.L. is supported by the National Basic Research Program of China (2015CB921102), the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB28000000), Guangdong province (2016ZT06D348, 2020KCXTD001), and the Science, Technology and Innovation Commission of Shenzhen Municipality (ZDSYS20170303165926217, JCYJ20170412152620376, KYTDPT20181011104202253).
+This work is supported by the National Key Research and Development Program of China (Grant No. 2022YFA1404204, 2022YFA1403700), the National Natural Science Foundation of China (Grants Nos.~12274086, 11534001 and 11925402).
+X.-F. Z. acknowledges funding from the National Science Foundation of China under Grants No. 12274046, No. 11874094, No. 12147102 and No.12347101, Chongqing Natural Science Foundation under Grants No. CSTB2022NSCQ-JQX0018, Fundamental Research Funds for the Central Universities Grant No. 2021CDJZYJH-003, and Xiaomi Foundation / Xiaomi Young Talents Program.
+Z.Y. thanks the supports of the start-up funding of Westlake University.
+Z.Z. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grants.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \oldaddcontentsline [3]{}

 \oldaddcontentsline

 \onecolumngrid \fontsize{10pt}{15pt}\selectfont